freman/nbntest/README.md

 * TPLink TD-9970
 * Generic Telnet via LUA

+# Releases

+Binary releases for a handful of platforms are [available on the releases page](https://github.com/freman/nbntest/releases) and will basically be any version I think is stable enough not to be awful.

+# Building your own

+I've started a [wiki page](https://github.com/freman/nbntest/wiki/Developing-Building) covering the quick start to installing the Go build environment and building the binary

 # Extras

 In the [Extra](extra) dir there's some bits and pieces to get you started including the grafana dashboard in the